namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 12/18/23
+- Will get started on a stack of bugs on the board
+- Work on the theme as feedbacks comes up

 ### 12/15/23
+- Continued working on the contract compliance theme
-- Will review it with Jess and fix any issues found
+- Then met with Jess to review and have questions answered
-- Will be off at 12pm central

 ### 12/14/23
 - Continued working on the contract compliance theme - 2137